ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Frostlord/3rd Level/Cryo-Freeze.md

 - **Components**:
 	- Kinetic
 - **Duration**:
-	- 3 turns
+	- Concentration, up to 3 turns
 - **Effects**:
-	-
+	- You encase yourself in a solid block of ice, gaining the [[Frozen Solid]] condition.
+		- This ice only takes damage from fire damage, it has 30 health.
+			- The ice is not vulnerable to fire damage.
+		- If you end your turn [[Frozen Solid]], you regain 2d10+4 health.
+		- When concentration is lost, you immediately lose the condition.
+You may stop concentrating on the spell while incased in the ice.
 - **Upcasting**:
 	- You may upcast this psycast.
-For every 24 psyfocus spent above the normal cost for this psycast, the ice wall  lasts an additional minute and its HP increases by 20 HP.
+For every 34 psyfocus spent above the normal cost for this psycast, you heal an additional 2d10 health at the end of each of your turns while [[Frozen Solid]].